xu-jiayao/xu-jiayao.github.io/_pages/about.md

    <br>

    In CS, sampling and compression involve straightforward linear projections, shifting the computational complexity to the reconstruction, similar to the role of decoders in convolutional image codecs.
+   Down-sampling is achieved by reducing the signal's dimensionality, and the compression ratio of CS represents the dimensional ratio between the original and compressed signals.
+   **However, the compression ratio, in terms of bits per pixel (bpp), is still not satisfied.**
-   This process, which involves hardware devices, is typically implemented through software simulation.
+   This process of sampling and compression, which involves hardware devices, is typically implemented through software simulation.
 The details of the simulation are as follows:

    ([high resolution version of Fig.3](/images/research/sampling.pdf))